enkidevs/curriculum/python-playground-questions/python-playground-core/factorial-calculator/factorial-calculator.md

 Start by creating two variables.

-One will store the inputted number and the other will start from 1 and store the final number.
+One will store the inputted number, and the other will start from 1 and store the final number.

 Next, create a `for...in` loop for the range of `1` to `number + 1`.

-Inside the loop multiply the second variable by each number in the range and save it in the same variable.
+Inside the loop, multiply the second variable by each number in the range and save it in the same variable.

 Example print:
 ```python